xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Speculative Generality

-We have some methods, like checkImageCollision() and some getters and setters, that are not being used, but were created to support anticipated future features.
+- [x] We have some methods, like *checkImageCollision* and some getters and setters, that are not being used, but were created to support anticipated future features.
 This will obviously be fixed until the final delivery, as these features will be used/implemented.

 ### Couplers

 #### Message Chains

-The WindowViewer class calls methods of the ArenaViewer class, that will call some other methods of the ElementViewer class.
+- [x] The *WindowViewer* class calls methods of the *ArenaViewer* class, that will call some other methods of the *ElementViewer* class.
 This is a chain of calls that we would like to improve and simplify until the final delivery, by reviewing the structure of the code.

 ## Testing

+> TODO

 ![](./testResults/tests.png)
 ### Test Coverage

+> TODO

 ![](./testResults/test_coverage.png)

 ![](./testResults/pitest.png)